-I strongly believe in the value of diversity.
-My lab is committed to supporting the career development of students from all backgrounds, including members of underrepresented groups.
+I strongly believe in the value of diversity, inclusion, equity, and access.
+I am committed to supporting the career development of students from all backgrounds, including members of underrepresented groups.

 Should I contact you before I apply?

 You probably do not need to.
 I have tried to address the more common questions that prospective students might have.
 But if there is a factual question that is important to your decision about applying which I have not addressed, feel free to contact me.